October 17, 2025

 Anyway…

-Now, that order’s important because my narrative structure is one of the thing that defines my story.
+Now, that order’s important because my narrative structure is one of the things that defines my story.
 If I put them in a different order, it’s a different story.
 That makes sense, right?
 An example I’ve used before is The Sixth Sense.
 If you’ve never seen it before and somehow avoided hearing about it… well, first off, seriously, good for you.
 Go see it right now.
 Go!
 Now!
 I can’t believe you’ve made it this long.
 And I’m about to spoil it, so please don’t keep reading.

 Did you go away?